02 Feb 12

 Feature of the Month: E-Links

-First, head to the “Our Nonprofits” section of the CFP homepage and click on any of the five categories.
+First, head to the “Our Nonprofits” section of the Catalogue homepage and click on any of the five categories.
 Let’s go with “Nature.”
 From there, let’s get to know one of our new organizations: Arlingtonians for a Clean Environment.
 And if you scroll down on ACE’s page, you will see this menu:

 Feature of the Month: Gift Registry